 Add the drained macaroni to the sauce, mix well, and heat through.
 Serve and enjoy.

-- Many pasta shapes can work in this dish, but small ones work the best.
+- Many pasta shapes can work in this dish, but small, open ones work the best.
 Make it with cavatappi, mini or regular penne pasta, or ditalini.

 - Sauté 4 to 8 ounces of sliced fresh mushrooms with the onions.

-- Add 1/2 teaspoon to 1 teaspoon of crushed red pepper flakes for heat.
+- Add 1/2 teaspoon to 1 teaspoon of crushed red pepper flakes for a little heat.